NikolovS/yangog/README.md

 # yangog
 This is my course work, which includes MongoDB, Express.js API as Backend and Angular as frontEnd framework.
+This is a gallery website.Where everyone can see and paintings and add them to the cart.
+Only authenticated users can buy painting,edit their profile,preview their payments.Admin users can create,update and delete paintings,payments and users.

 # progress